 Belfius Bank has a historical stable volume of commercial funding that comes from its RC and PC customers.
-Seeing the reduction of wholesale funding, this source of funding represents an increasing part of total funding of Belfius Bank.
-RC and PC funding equals EUR 86.7 billion of which EUR 63.8 billion is from RC.
-The increase of EUR 1.6 billion commercial funding compared to 2016 is used to finance the increase of commercial loans.
+Seeing the further increase of commercial funding, this source of funding represents an increasing part of total funding of Belfius Bank.
+RC and PC funding equals EUR 90.2 billion of which EUR 67.5 billion is from RC.
+The increase of EUR 4.5 billion commercial funding compared to 2017 is used to finance the increase of commercial loans.

-The loan-to-deposit ratio, which indicates the proportion between assets and liabilities of the commercial balance sheet, was 92% at the end of 2017.
+The loan-to-deposit ratio, which indicates the proportion between assets and liabilities of the commercial balance sheet, was 94% at the end of 2018.

-Belfius Bank also receives medium-to-long-term wholesale funding, including EUR 7.2 billion from covered bonds (EUR 4.9 billion backed by mortgage loans and EUR 2.3 billion by public sector loans), ABS issued for EUR 0.5 billion and EUR 4.0 billion in TLTRO funding from the ECB as at 31 December 2017.
+Belfius Bank also receives medium-to-long-term wholesale funding, including EUR 8.7 billion from covered bonds (EUR 6.3 billion backed by mortgage loans and EUR 2.4 billion by public sector loans) and EUR 4.0 billion in TLTRO funding from ECB as at 31 December 2018.